J24RM/Trident/README.md

 ```bash
 ./main
 ```
-⚠️ Important: the pokemons.txt file must be in the same folder as main.cpp and the executable.
+⚠️ Important: the pokemones.txt file must be in the same folder as main.cpp and the executable.

 ---